-Merici gets new head
+Merici gets new head Uplifting time as men come alive

 Perth educator Mrs Loretta Wholley has been appointed new principal of Merici College, Braddon.
 She will succeed Mrs Catherine Rey, who is the foundation principal of the new John Paul College in Gungahlin, which will open next year.
 Mrs Wholley, who is deputy principal of Mercedes College in Perth, will take up her position at Merici at the start of next year.